FihlaTV/artoolkit4MMD/README.md

 # artoolkit4MMD
-With this library(and three.js, jsartoolkit), you can meet MMD character!
+With this library(and three.js, jsartoolkit), you can meet MMD character! <br />